sharedInstance/sharedinstance.github.io/_posts/2014-12-27-setting-up-ssh-via-usb-connection.markdown

 export THEOS_DEVICE_IP=local
 ```

-It would be ideal to also put this in your shell's profile script (`~/.bash_profile`, `~/.zshrc`, etc) so it's set by default and you don't have to worry about it.
+It would be ideal to also put this in your shell’s profile script (`~/.bash_profile`, `~/.zshrc`, etc) so it’s set by default and you don’t have to worry about it.

-Plug in a jailbroken iOS device, copy your SSH key to it if you haven't already...
+Plug in a jailbroken iOS device, copy your SSH key to it if you haven’t already...

 ```bash
 ssh local 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys' < ~/.ssh/id_rsa.pub
 ```

 ...and enjoy the blazingly fast transfer speed!
-Isn't this much better than boring ol' Wi-Fi?
+Isn’t this much better than boring ol’ Wi-Fi?